About

 Hi, I’m Savannah!

-I am a marine ecologist pursuing a PhD at the University of North Carolina at Chapel Hill as a member of the Bruno Lab.
+I am a postdoctoral researcher at the University of North Florida.
 Broadly, my research explores the ecology of sharks.
 I hope my work will inform sustainable fisheries management and the conservation of shark nursery habitats and global shark populations.
 I am committed to sustainable management of marine resources and ocean stewardship through the use of science, education, and public outreach.

 I grew up on the Gulf coast of Florida spending a majority of my time exploring the mangrove canals and kayaking to barrier islands.
 These experiences instilled a lifelong appreciation and love for the ocean which ultimately inspired me to pursue a career in marine science.
-In 2018 I graduated from the University of Florida with a BS in zoology.
+In 2018 I graduated from the University of Florida with a BS in Zoology.
 I then spent a year as a research technician at the Cape Eleuthera Institute before beginning my graduate studies in 2019.
+I earned my Ph.D. in 2025 from the University of North Carolina at Chapel Hill as a member of the Bruno Lab.